-This category includes devices such as the Trango Jaws and the Black Diamond ATC Guide.
+This category includes devices such as the DMM Pivot and the Black Diamond ATC Guide.
 Old-school plates and figure-8s also fit into this category, although they are rarely used these days.
 Proponents of this type of device argue that it forces belayers to be attentive and to develop good belaying habits.
 Other advantages include a lack of moving parts – which means less maintenance – and usually having the capacity for two ropes in the one device.

 The ability to have two ropes in one device helps with longer retrievable rappels that join two ropes together (single-rope devices can also be used for the same task, but they require a more complex set up).
 It’s also required for half- and twin-rope climbing, which is often necessary for more adventurous climbs.